What is SRS?

 Case Managers work with clients to identify service needs outside of their program areas and work with clients to enter in demographic information such as ethnicity, disability, and veteran status.
 Together they use the search tool for needed services in 211.
 The software cross-references client demographics with program eligibility requirements and generates a “smart” list of services for which their client would be eligible.

-Network partners have access to referral dashboards where they can respond to referrals received, track referrals they sent, monitor the services their clients receive, and keep track of their clients’ economic mobility improvements.
+Network partners have access to referral dashboards where they can respond to referrals received, track referrals they sent, monitor the services their clients receive and keep track of their clients’ economic mobility improvements.

-- United Way Monterey County (Financial Education)
+- Financial Literacy Education: United Way Monterey County

-- Central Coast Center for Independent Living (Disabilities)
+- Disabilities: Central Coast Center for Independent Living

-- Hartnell HEP; Gonzales Adult School (Adult Education)
+- Adult Education: Hartnell HEP; Gonzales Adult School

-- Goodwill Central Coast (Job Placement)
+- Workforce Development: Goodwill Central Coast

 Partners run reports on the “economic mobility” outcomes of services, referrals made and received, and referrals that result in services.
 Reports are used to develop a baseline starting point from which to monitor growth.